TheHoosier - Monday Morning Wrap-up: A look back at how IU's homegrown talent fared

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Get a 60-Day FREE trial to TheHoosier.com with promo code IU60

-It was quite a week three of high school football for several Indiana prep players with ties to Indiana University, both as current commits or as IU targets in future classes.
+Week Four of high school football in Indiana saw a huge upset in the Class 6A ranks and several big performances for several Indiana prep players with ties to Indiana University, both as current commits or as IU targets in future classes.
 Here is a look at how some of them fared.

-Lawrence North High School quarterback and Indiana University commit Donaven McCulley may not have had the prettiest of nights, but when it mattered most, he stepped up his game and lifted the Wildcats to a huge 28-21 win over township rival Lawrence Central, which is coached by former Indiana University standout Will Patterson.

-McCulley was 6-of-9 for 108 yards and a pair of touchdowns through the air, both to Indiana prospect Omar Cooper Jr. McCulley added 96 yards, including a 55 yard touchdown that decided the game.

-Indiana 2021 commit Aaron Steinfeldt, a tight end from Bloomington North High School, picked up a 65-yard touchdown reception, as Bloomington North defeated Terre Haute South, 49-14.

-Center Grove, the top ranked team in Indiana's Class 6A ranks, upended Carmel 42-0 in a repeat of last year's state championship game.
+Center Grove, the top ranked team in Indiana's Class 6A ranks, knocked off Ben Davis 35-12 to improve to 4-0.
+It was win number 200 at Center Grove for head coach Eric Moore, who is 200-72 at the helm of the Trojans and 248-77 overall.

-The Trojans were paced by quarterback and Indiana prospect Tayven Jackson, who 9-of-15 for 86 yards and a touchdown.
+The Trojans were paced by quarterback and Indiana prospect Tayven Jackson, who was 6-of-7 for 114 yards through the air.
+Jackson also rushed the ball four times for 13 yards and a pair of one yard touchdown runs.

-Caden Curry again showed why he is one of the top defensive prospects in the country and highly recruited, as he helped lead a Center Grove defense that not only pitched a shutout, but also held Carmel without a first down in the first half and only 143 yards of offense.
+Caden Curry again showed why he is one of the top defensive prospects in the country and highly recruited, as he helped lead a Center Grove defense that held Ben Davis in check the majority of the game.

+Center Grove will put its undefeated record on the line Sept.
+18 as they host North Central.

+Lawrence North quarterback and Indiana commit Donaven McCulley struggled in the first half against North Central, who knocked off the Wildcats 27-21.
+North Central took advantage of a McCulley fumble and turned it into a touchdown four plays later.

 ----